 While they can live almost anywhere in the wild from ponds to lakes to rivers, your pet will likely be much pickier, and will want you to provide it a home that is carefully controlled.
 Almost all goldfish prefer colder water so a climate controlled tank will be a required start, as even those who prefer the water a little warmer will need it at a constant temperature.

-Temperatures they can’t stand will kill them or make them sick very quickly, so be careful!
+Temperatures they can’t stand will kill them or make them sick very quickly.
+It is best to invest in an aquarium thermometer or get an infrared thermometer for your aquarium.

 The tank will also need to be big enough, as goldfish cannot stand being cramped in small spaces and become stressed if they are.
 A very common misconception is that they are fine in simple bowls, which couldn’t be further from the truth, and many people are told incorrect things by pet stores to encourage them to buy cheap.